bibinvargheset/precise_scheduler/docs/faq.rst

     AttributeError: 'module' object has no attribute 'every'

-when I try to use schedule.
+when I try to use precise_scheduler.

-This happens if your code imports the wrong ``schedule`` module.
+This happens if your code imports the wrong ``precise_scheduler`` module.
-Make sure you don't have a ``schedule.py`` file in your project that overrides the ``schedule`` module provided by this library.
+Make sure you don't have a ``precise_scheduler.py`` file in your project that overrides the ``precise_scheduler`` module provided by this library.

-ModuleNotFoundError: No module named 'schedule'
+ModuleNotFoundError: No module named 'precise_scheduler'
 -----------------------------------------------

-It seems python can't find the schedule package.
+It seems python can't find the precise_scheduler package.
 Let's check some common causes.

-Did you install schedule?
+Did you install precise_scheduler?
 If not, follow :doc:`installation`.
 Validate installation:

 * Did you install using pip?
-Run ``pip3 list | grep schedule``.
-This should return ``schedule   0.6.0`` (or a higher version number)
+Run ``pip3 list | grep precise_scheduler``.
+This should return ``precise_scheduler   0.6.0`` (or a higher version number)
 * Did you install using apt?
-Run ``dpkg -l | grep python3-schedule``.
-This should return something along the lines of ``python3-schedule     0.3.2-1.1     Job scheduling for humans (Python 3)`` (or a higher version number)
+Run ``dpkg -l | grep python3-precise_scheduler``.
+This should return something along the lines of ``python3-precise_scheduler     0.3.2-1.1     Job scheduling for humans (Python 3)`` (or a higher version number)

-Are you used python 3 to install Schedule, and are running the script using python 3?
+Are you used python 3 to install precise_scheduler, and are running the script using python 3?
-For example, if you installed schedule using a version of pip that uses Python 2, and your code runs in Python 3, the package won't be found.
+For example, if you installed precise_scheduler using a version of pip that uses Python 2, and your code runs in Python 3, the package won't be found.
-In this case the solution is to install Schedule using pip3: ``pip3 install schedule``.
+In this case the solution is to install precise_scheduler using pip3: ``pip3 install precise_scheduler``.

 Are you using virtualenv?
-Check that you are running the script inside the same virtualenv where you installed schedule.
+Check that you are running the script inside the same virtualenv where you installed precise_scheduler.

 Is this problem occurring when running the program from inside and IDE like PyCharm or VSCode?
 Try to run your program from a commandline outside of the IDE.